 - Remember to start with your right eye.
 Once the lens has been examined and you are sure it is not inside out, place it on the tip of your forefinger. - Place the middle finger of the same hand close to your lower eyelashes and pull down the lower lid. - 3.
-Use the forefinger or middle finger of the other hand to lift the upper lid and place the lens on the eye.

-4. Gently release both lids and blink.

-5. Repeat these steps for the left lens.
+Use the forefinger or middle finger of the other hand to lift the upper lid and place the lens on the eye. - 4.
+Gently release both lids and blink. - 5.
+Repeat these steps for the left lens.

 There are other methods of lens placement.
-If the above method is difficult for you, your Eye Care Professional can provide an alternative.
+If the above method is difficult for you, your Eye Care Professional can provide an alternative a.
+Close your eyelids and gently massage the lens into place through the closed lid.